mamed00-dotcom/myRISCcodes/README.md

 # Required Tools & Installation
-To compile and run the RISC-V programs, i used:
+To compile and run the RISC-V programs, I used:

 - RISC-V Cross-Compiler (riscv64-unknown-elf-gcc and riscv64-linux-gnu-gcc)
 - QEMU for RISC-V (to run the compiled programs)